 Theology, Religion, and Philosophy of Religion (TRPR)

-Theology, Religion, and Philosophy of Religion is one of the most wide-ranging of the subjects that can be studied at Cambridge.
+Theology, Religion, and Philosophy of Religion (TRPR) is one of the most wide-ranging of the subjects that can be studied at Cambridge.
 Four or five papers are taken in each year in subjects as diverse as philosophy, doctrine, biblical literature, scriptural languages, Islam, Judaism, Hinduism, and comparative religion.
 After a first year with a compulsory language paper and biblical paper, students can specialize in one area within the Theology, Religion and Philosophy of Religion tripos, create a blend to reflect their own interests, or study for a joint honours degree in Social Anthropology and Religious Studies (Modern Religion).
-One of the particular strengths of second year and third year study in the Cambridge Divinity Faculty including: Christians and Muslims before and after Muhammed, Self and Salvation in Indian and Western Thought, Theology and Science, Christianity and Society in Africa and its Diaspora.
+One of the particular strengths of second year and third year study in the Cambridge Divinity Faculty are its interdisciplinary papers: Christians and Muslims before and after Muhammed, Self and Salvation in Indian and Western Thought, Theology and Science, Christianity and Society in Africa and its Diaspora.

 Theology, Religion, and Philosophy of Religion is taught ‘from scratch’ and there is no requirement that candidates have studied the subject at A-level.
 Interest in the subject is the only factor of importance and candidates are not required to adopt any confessional position.
 The Divinity Faculty requires one year’s study of a scriptural language (Greek, Hebrew, Arabic or Sanskrit) during the course.
 For some students an interest is sparked which can then be developed over the course of the degree.
 Some linguistic ability is regarded as a favourable indication (a good GCSE grade in a language might be taken as evidence).